Malcolm X: Remarks on Kennedy assassination

-On December 1, 1963, when asked to comment on the assassination of John F. Kennedy, MalcolmX said that it was a case of "chickens coming home to roost."
+On December 1, 1963, when asked to comment on the assassination of John F. Kennedy, Malcolm X said that it was a case of "chickens coming home to roost."
 He added that "chickens coming home to roost never did make me sad; they've always made me glad."
 Likewise, according to The New York Times:

 [I]n further criticism of Mr. Kennedy, the Muslim leader cited the murders of Patrice Lumumba, Congo leader, of Medgar Evers, civil rights leader, and of the Negro girls bombed earlier this year in a Birmingham church.
 These, he said, were instances of other "chickens coming home to roost".

 The remarks prompted widespread public outcry.
 The Nation of Islam, which had sent a message of condolence to the Kennedy family and ordered its ministers not to comment on the assassination, publicly censured their former shining star.
-MalcolmX retained his post and rank as minister, but was prohibited from public speaking for 90 days.
+Malcolm X retained his post and rank as minister but was prohibited from public speaking for 90 days.

-Media attention to MalcolmX over Muhammad
+Media attention to Malcolm X over Elijah Muhammad

-MalcolmX had by now become a media favorite, and some Nation members believed he was a threat to Muhammad's leadership.
-Publishers had shown interest in MalcolmX's autobiography, and when Louis Lomax wrote his 1963 book about the Nation, When the Word Is Given, he used a photograph of MalcolmX on the cover.
-He also reproduced five of his speeches, but featured only one of Muhammad'sall of which greatly upset Muhammad and made him envious.
+Malcolm X had by now become a media favorite, and some Nation members believed he was a threat to Elijah Muhammad's leadership.
+Publishers had shown interest in Malcolm X's autobiography, and when Louis Lomax wrote his 1963 book about the Nation, When the Word Is Given, he used a photograph of Malcolm X on the cover.
+He also reproduced five of his speeches but featured only one of Muhammad's, which greatly upset Muhammad and made him envious.

 Departure from Nation of Islam

-On March 8, 1964, MalcolmX publicly announced his break from the Nation of Islam.
+On March 8, 1964, Malcolm X publicly announced his break from the Nation of Islam.
 Though still a Muslim, he felt that the Nation had "gone as far as it can" because of its rigid teachings.
 He said he was planning to organize a Black nationalist organization to "heighten the political consciousness" of African Americans.
 He also expressed a desire to work with other civil rights leaders, saying that Elijah Muhammad had prevented him from doing so in the past.

 Activity after leaving Nation of Islam

-After leaving the Nation of Islam, MalcolmX founded Muslim Mosque, Inc. (MMI), a religious organization, and the Organization of Afro-American Unity (OAAU), a secular group that advocated Pan-Africanism.
+After leaving the Nation of Islam, Malcolm X founded Muslim Mosque, Inc. (MMI), a religious organization, and the Organization of Afro-American Unity (OAAU), a secular group that advocated Pan-Africanism.
 On March 26, 1964, he briefly met Martin Luther King Jr. for the first and only time—and only long enough for photographs to be taken—in Washington, D.C., as both men attended the Senate's debate on the Civil Rights bill at the US Capitol building.

-In April, MalcolmX gave a speech titled "The Ballot or the Bullet", in which he advised African Americans to exercise their right to vote wisely but cautioned that if the government continued to prevent African Americans from attaining full equality, it might be necessary for them to take up arms.
+In April, Malcolm X gave a speech titled "The Ballot or the Bullet", in which he advised African Americans to exercise their right to vote wisely but cautioned that if the government continued to prevent African Americans from attaining full equality, it might be necessary for them to take up arms.

-In the weeks after he left the Nation of Islam, several Sunni Muslims encouraged MalcolmX to learn about their faith.
+In the weeks after he left the Nation of Islam, several Sunni Muslims encouraged Malcolm X to learn about their faith.
 He soon converted to the Sunni faith.